sunilthetab/slackbot/Milestone-4/README.md

 ![image](https://github.ncsu.edu/gverma/Azra_MeetingBot/blob/master/images/add2.png "six")

-C. Enter the meeting ID to be updated.
+C. Enter ONLY the meeting ID to be updated.
 (0,1, or 2 etc.)
-D. Enter the new attendee(s) email ID.
+D. Enter the new attendee(s) email ID. (eg: azra.mem.one@gmail.com).
+Separate the addresses by one space.
-E. The bot will provide a suitable response.
+E. The bot will either add the members to the meeting or say that the new members are busy.
+You can continue without the users or you can create a meeting with them.

 ### USE CASE 3: Cancel a meeting